-Students may possess and use electronic devices at school subject to the following:
+Students may carry, possess and use electronic devices at school and schoolsponsored activities subject to the following:

-- Students may carry or possess electronic devices at school and school-sponsored activities, subject to the following: - Electronic devices must be turned off and kept out of sight during class time.
+- Parents/Guardians and student must sign Technology Resources Acceptable Use Agreement which includes clear information about permissible uses of an electronic device.
+Students are required to comply with Acceptable Use policy. - Acceptable use Policy directs students to report the misuse of electronic devices to a teacher or other responsible adult at the school. - Electronic devices must be turned off and kept out of sight during class time.
 Electronic devices may not be left on in vibrating mode. - Use of electronic devices during the school day, including between classes, recess, and during lunchtime is prohibited.
-Devices must be completely powered down, turned off and kept out sight. - At no time may electronic devices be used in restrooms. - Students may use electronic devices before school and after school so long as they do not create a distraction or disruption. - Use of electronic devices on school buses is at the discretion of the bus driver.
+Devices must be completely powered down, turned off and kept out sight. - At no time may electronic devices be used in restrooms.

+- Students may use electronic devices before school and after school so long as they do not create a distraction or disruption. - Use of electronic devices on school buses is at the discretion of the bus driver.
 Distracting behavior that creates an unsafe environment will not be tolerated.